bezurn004/Obsi-Forge-Apedia/Community Content/StarSmith/Oracles/Faction/STRSM_OCL_Faction-Types.md

 ^table-STRSM-OCL-OclFactionType-Guild

 ### Oracle: Faction Type - Fringe Group
-This oracle can be used to replace the one provided on [[OCL_Faction-Types#Oracle Faction Fringe Group|Faction Fringe Group Oracle]].
+This oracle can be used to replace the one provided on [[SF_CH5_Faction-Types#Oracle Faction Fringe Group|Faction Fringe Group Oracle]].

 > [!mechanics]- | Roll > %%GetDice%% | Guidance
 > The reason this Fringe Group faction lives on the edges of structured society due to their aberrant or outlawed nature.^guidance-STRSM-OCL-OclFactionType-FringeGroup